ReachableCEO/TSYSAncillaryBusinessDealMemo/src/Introduction.md

 - This contract is a public document showing the full terms and conditions of a proposed joint venture between two parties for the successful development of a TSYS Group Component.

-- This contract is licensed under the AGPL v3.0 only, with a small amount of proprietary components..
+- This contract is licensed under the AGPL v3.0 only, with a small amount of proprietary components.
 This repository is meant to be forked to a private, proprietary / confidential repository for execution with the only permitted proprietary alterations being:

 	- PARTY2 name/contact details
 	- PARTY1 contact details